 And have you seen the pic I posted on Instagram of the gorgeous red mica paint she sent along?
 She labeled it “Ruby Charm.”
 Be still my heart!

 In addition to art having the ability to bring people together, it also has healing powers.
 “I’m a great believer in the healing that comes from art and being able to express yourself when words fail,” said Karen.
 And she knows from experience.
 She volunteered doing art therapy classes at a drop-in center for the homeless and drug and alcohol addicts, and will be returning this year to volunteer again.
 Blackpool “has a massive drug and alcohol problem here (like many places) with a lot of hurting and broken people.”
 If art can play a role in helping people refocus and heal, that’s a very good thing.

 I am looking forward to seeing what Karen does in the future, and am excited to try out her single-pigment paints when I add them to my collection of micas.
 Keep your eyes on her: check out her Etsy shop and give her a follow on Instagram, and if you try her paints, I’d love to hear what you think in the comments.

 Cheers to art and the artists who make our world a better place, and thank you, Karen, for sharing your craft and artistry with us!

-UPDATE!
-If you are interested in seeing Karen’s paints in action, please check out this wonderful review by Hungry for Paint on YouTube:
+You can also see Karen’s paints in action in this great review by Hungry for Paint on YouTube: